|Dates||Start time||End time||Location||Coordinator||registrations

 In this 2-day course you will learn how to improve group performance and reduce free-riding, by getting all your students active and committed to the task at hand.
 You will practice with different stages of group development and corresponding roles of a supervisor.
 Topics as assigning team roles, team communication, (shared) leadership, structuring peer feedback, discussion techniques and cultural differences are also addressed.
 This course is meant for coaches or teachers who teach a course where group collaboration is an explicit part of the course.

 You will receive background material of the models and theories of groupwork in a (digital) course binder.

-You will be awarded your certificate at the end of day 2.
+You will be awarded your certificate of attendance at the end of day 2.

 Participation is free for Wageningen University & Research staff involved in teaching WU courses.